 Wooden Crochet Hooks

-Crochet hooks can be expensive, but are smooth and have a little bit of texture to stop the yarn from slipping.
+Wooden crochet hooks can be expensive, but are smooth and have a little bit of texture to stop the yarn from slipping.
 Collectors can order hand-made, bespoke wooden hooks with beautifully carved handles.

 Bamboo Crochet Hooks

-Hooks are very similar to wooden hooks but lighter, and less expensive.
+Bamboo hooks are very similar to wooden hooks but lighter, and less expensive.
 The hook part tends to be more pointed than aluminum hooks which I find easier to grip the yarn to pull it through.